Last updated on October 19th, 2023 at 12:47 pm

 After you’ve pinpointed your symptoms, take care to relieve them.
 Make sure to get plenty of rest and keep hydrated.
 Homeopathic medicines can offer relief.

 For flu-like symptoms, there’s Oscillococcinum.
 This homeopathic medicine has been used for more than 70 years to reduce the severity and duration of body aches, headache, fever, chills, and fatigue.† Time is of the essence when you have flu, so make sure you have this on hand to nip symptoms in the bud at their onset.
 Oscillococcinum is non-drowsy and can be used for everyone ages 2 and up.

 Boiron offers a variety of medicines to address common cold symptoms.
 ColdCalm quick-dissolving tablets relieve sneezing, runny nose, nasal congestion, and minor sore throat.* This medicine is also available as slightly sweet melt-away pellets that are easier for younger kids to take, as well as single-use liquid doses for little ones 6 months of age and older.

 For cold-related coughs, there’s Chestal Honey.
-This honey-based syrup calms all types of common coughs and loosens chest congestion for everyone ages 2 and up.
+This honey-based syrup calms all types of common coughs and loosens chest congestion for everyone.